 definition [str] An expression that can be parsed by Python's eval() function.
-As objects, all particles can be used: e, mu, tau, j, a, l, v provide lists of electrons, muons, taus, jets, photons, leptons (electrons and muons combined), and neutrinos, in each case sorted by descending transverse momentum. met provides a missing ET object. p gives all particles in the same order as in the LHE file (i.e. in the same order as defined in the MadGraph process card).
-All these objects are instances of MadMinerParticle, which inherits from scikit-hep's [LorentzVector](http://scikit-hep.org/api/math.html#vector-classes).
-See the link for a documentation of their properties.
-In addition, MadMinerParticle have properties charge and $pdg_id$ , which return the charge in units of elementary charges (i.e. an electron has e[0].charge = -1.), and the PDG particle ID.
-For instance, "abs(j[0].phi() - j[1].phi())" defines the azimuthal angle between the two hardest jets.
+As objects, all particles can be used: e, mu, tau, j, a, l, v provide lists of electrons, muons, taus, jets, photons, leptons ( electrons and muons combined), and neutrinos, in each case sorted by descending transverse momentum. met provides a missing ET object. p gives all particles in the same order as in the LHE file (i.e. in the same order as defined in the MadGraph process card).
+In addition, MadMinerParticle have properties charge and pdg\id, which return the charge in units of elementary charges (i.e. an electron has e[0].charge = -1.), and the PDG particle ID.
+For instance, "abs(j[0].phi - j[1].phi)" defines the azimuthal angle between the two hardest jets.